 Not everyone is lucky enough to find dream tenants right away, which can end up causing a lot of time, energy, and resources for you.
 As a landlord, you’ll have to screen tenants (a constant process if renters stay short term), maintain your property and deal with tenant issues.
 For those time-poor, a property manager can be a good solution but will add additional costs of up to 10% of the property’s monthly rental value.

 Though rentvesting doesn’t always alleviate mortgage burden if you’re paying less to rent than what you’re earning through property, it can be beneficial for some homeowners compared with living in the property you own.
 For example, suppose an individual or couple invested in a family home located in the outer suburbs, in that case, they could potentially charge more for rent than what they’d pay living in a one-bedroom apartment near the CBD.

 Con: Rent Money is Dead Money

 At the end of the day, you’re still essentially paying off someone else’s mortgage while you pay off your own, which can seem counterintuitive to some people.
 Considering most people want to own a home so their money can go towards paying off their own property, renting a property will seem like it is a major setback for some.

 *This content is intended as general advice and does not take into account an individual’s circumstances.
 Please do not act upon any of the information mentioned here without speaking to your home loan broker or a financial advisor beforehand.

-We hope our article on ‘What is rentvesting’ has given you a clear idea of the pros and cons of owning a home while you rent.
-If you’d like to discuss rentvesting with an independent property broker, contact Oak Tree Finances today for a confidential discussion.
+We hope our article on what is rentvesting has given you a clear idea of the pros and cons of owning a home while you rent.
+If you’d like to discuss rentvesting with an independent property broker, contact Oak Tree Finances today for a confidential discussion about investment property home loans.
 You can call us on 0404 403 066, email firstname.lastname@example.org or fill out an online form and we’ll be back to you shortly.